top of page

 19. Where was the Book of Revelation written?

 a.
-The Book of Revelation was written by Joshua in the Midian desert during the 40 years that Moses led the people to Canaan.
+The Book of Revelation was written by John in the Midian desert during the 40 years that Moses led the people from Egypt to Canaan.

 b.
 It was written by Jeremiah in Jerusalem after the Babylonians destroyed the Temple.